eclipse-sumo/sumo/docs/web/docs/Tools/Routes.md

 # sort_routes.py

 This script sorts the vehicles in the given route file by their depart time.
-If the option **--big** is supplied, a slow but memory efficent algorithm is used.
+If the option **--big** is supplied, a slow but memory efficient algorithm is used.

 ```